Children, sitting in a learning centre, with books.

 Everyone can contribute to supporting Indigenous libraries, to promote reading and writing skills.

 Financial donations are a direct way to make a difference.
-Since even a modest contribution significantly improves a library’s ability to buy new books, develop educational programs for students, and offer remote access to online resources.
-We encourage you to donate.
+Since even a modest contribution significantly improves a library’s ability to buy new books, develop educational programs for students, and offer remote access to online resources, we encourage you to donate.

 Read more: